-CONTACTS: Jason Lobo
+CONTACT: Jason Lobo

 For descriptions of cases and other materials pertaining to MERS’ business model and role in U.S. housing, please visit www.mersinc.org.

 MERSCORP Holdings, Inc. is a privately held corporation that owns and manages the MERS® System and all other MERS® products.
-It is a member-based organization made up of approximately 3,000 lenders, servicers, sub-servicers, investors and government institutions.
-Mortgage Electronic Registration Systems, Inc. (MERS) serves as the mortgagee in the land records for loans registered on the MERS® System, and is a nominee (or agent) for the owner(s) of the promissory note.
+It is a member-based organization made up of thousands of lenders, servicers, sub-servicers, investors and government institutions.
+Mortgage Electronic Registration Systems, Inc. (MERS) serves as the mortgagee in the land records for loans registered on the MERS® System, and is a nominee (or agent) for the owner of the promissory note.
 The MERS® System is a national electronic database that tracks changes in mortgage servicing and beneficial ownership interests in residential mortgage loans on behalf of its members.